swarnimpandey/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

-The server-side code is written in Python and then the data is served to the web page using CSS,HTML.
+The server-side code is written in Python and then the data is served to the web page using HTML,CSS.

-## What does website do?
+## What does the website do?

 A Python program that produces the HTML for movies website that displays number of movies.Just click on a movie poster and play movie's trailer.

 ## How to Run Project

-Download the project zip file to you computer and unzip the file.
-Or clone this repository in your system.
+Download the project zip file to you computer and unzip the file.Or clone this repository in your system.

 Open the text-based interface for your operating system (e.g. the terminal